 7. How to decide

-The right credit card depends entirely on your spending pattern.
+The right credit card depends entirely on your income, spending pattern, and credit profile.
 Use this framework:

-- International travel occasional: Always carry IDFC FIRST Select for zero forex markup regardless of your primary card
+- International travel any income level: IDFC FIRST Select for zero forex markup on every foreign currency transaction

 One card used well beats three cards used carelessly.
-The best credit card is the one that earns you money you would have spent anyway, and never traps you in revolving debt.
+The best credit card is the one that earns you money on spending you would have done anyway, and never traps you in revolving debt.

 Carrying multiple EMIs alongside credit card debt?